novasamatech/parity-signer/README.md

 - `rustup` (tested on `rustup 1.16.0`)
 - `rustc` (tested on `rustc 1.32.0 (9fda7c223 2019-01-16)`)
 - `cargo` (tested on `cargo 1.32.0 (8610973aa 2019-01-02)`)
-- `android_ndk` (tested on `r13b`)
+- `android_ndk` (tested on `r19`)
 - `Android Studio` (only for Android, tested on `Version 3.3`)
 - `Xcode` (only for iOS, tested on `Version 9.4.1 (9F2000)`)
 - `$NDK_HOME` envarionment variable set to ndk home directory (eg. `/usr/local/opt/android-ndk`)
 - `$JAVA_HOME` envarionment variable set to java home directory (eg. `/Library/Java/JavaVirtualMachines/jdk1.8.0_60.jdk/Contents/Home`)
 - `$ANDROID_HOME` environment variable set to Android SDK directory (eg. `/home/your_username/Android/Sdk`)*.

 \* It's recommended to install **Android Studio** and use that to install the necessary build tools and SDKs for the Android version you want to test on.
-It's also the best way to test in the emulator. **DO NOT INSTALL NDK VIA ANDROID STUDIO** as that will install the latest version instead of `r13b`.
+It's also the best way to test in the emulator. **DO NOT INSTALL NDK VIA ANDROID STUDIO** as that will install the latest version.
+Make sure to get `r19` instead.

 ### Setup